I’ve finally got it! After far too long I’ve got my hands on a wooden version of the most famous steam engine ever made, the Flying Scotsman.

-Some wooden trains have physical failings that mean children find them difficult grasp or place correctly the tracks, others lack the visual appeal and just get discarded, never to be played with.
+Some wooden trains have physical failings that mean children find it difficult to grasp or place correctly the tracks, others lack the visual appeal and just get discarded, never to be played with.

 When I first got the Scotsman I was worried about the smaller front wheels.
 How would these fit into the groove of the track?
-Looking at the engine before use it was obviously that due to their smaller diameter they rested higher up than the main driving wheels and this would surely result in the loco tipping up.
+Looking at the engine before use it was obvious that due to their smaller diameter, they rested higher up than the main driving wheels and this would surely result in the loco tipping up.

 Thankfully, no such problems occurred.
-In a very reasonable compromise Bigjigs also moved the smaller front wheels inwards under the body so they can rest on the central raised plinth of the wooden track.
-In so doing they remove the need for them to sit in the track groove but also partially overcoming the tilt problem.
+In a very reasonable compromise, Bigjigs also moved the smaller front wheels inwards under the body so they can rest on the central raised plinth of the wooden track.
+In so doing they remove the need for them to sit in the track groove but also partially overcome the tilt problem.

 Overall, it scores very highly in the playability stakes.

-As a bit of train fanatic this Bigjigs version really appealed to me.
+As a bit of a train fanatic, this Bigjigs version really appealed to me.

-Obviously there are practical design limitations that a wooden construction for young children necessitates, the missing rear four wheel being the most obvious example, but overall I feel Bigjigs have made the right compromises.
+Obviously, there are practical design limitations that a wooden construction for young children necessitates, the missing rear four wheels being the most obvious example, but overall I feel Bigjigs have made the right compromises.

 Overall, this train belongs on every wooden railway.
 It’s a fun train to play with authentic marking and form adding to the excitement as children imagine it racing around their imaginary railways.
 It also provides a great learning opportunity and conversation starter on history if wanted.
-The Bigjigs Flying Scotsman now joins Thomas, the Mighty Red Action engine and others in my best wooden trains post as must haves for you son or daughter’s wooden train set.
+The Bigjigs Flying Scotsman now joins Thomas, the Mighty Red Action engine and others in my best wooden trains post as must-haves for your son or daughter’s wooden train set.